Kappibw/WeasleyClock/server/README.md

 ```
 The server uses the Express framework and a MySQL database.
 It provides endpoints for updating and fetching location data and includes a scheduled task to clear old entries from the database every 10 minutes.

+### Setup

+The authorization that protects the `/get_locations` endpoint reads a SECRET_TOKEN from a .env file using the dotenv npm package, so make sure to set up your own.

 ### Usage

 1. Start the server using PM2.